-For a partnership, these limitations apply to the partnership and each partner.
+For a partnership, these limitations apply to the partnership and each partner, but for an electing large partnership (as defined in section 775), the limitations apply only to the partnership.
 For an S corporation, these limitations apply to the S corporation and each shareholder.
 For a controlled group, all component members are treated as one taxpayer.